EylenS/Gastronomic-guide/README.md

 </p>

 ### To set up the server
 <p>To start, we will execute `npm init` command.
 This utility will walk you through creating a package.json file.
 It only covers the most common items, and tries to guess sensible defaults.</p>
 <p>We will use lite-server which is a simple customized wrapper around BrowserSync to make it easy to serve SINGLE PAGE APPS (SPAs).
-For installation follow the Installation and Usage recommendations given in this link https://github.com/johnpapa/lite-server.
+For installation follow the Installation and Usage recommendations given in this <a href="https://github.com/johnpapa/lite-server">link</a>.
 After that, the package.json file is modified adding "devDependencies", and download libraries which are saved into node_modules dir.</p>
 <p>Use `npm install <pkg>` afterwards to install a package and save it as a dependency in the package.json file.</p>

 ### To set up the Bootstrap